Agoric/documentation/main/reference/wallet-api.md

 API methods by the clever method of asking it to evaluate a non-existent API method and getting an error message listing all the valid methods.

-Running `agoric open --repl==only` opens a browser tab that shows only the REPL, and not the combination of Wallet UI and REPL area.
+Running `agoric open --repl only` opens a browser tab that shows only the REPL, and not the combination of Wallet UI and REPL area.
 When issuing commands to the Wallet from the REPL, they must be of the form `E(home.wallet).<Wallet API command and arguments>`.
 For more information about `E()`, see the [`E()` section](/conceptual/js-programming/eventual-send.md) in